First Steps Forward

 Autism- Corporate Training, Educational and Social Care in-service training

-Dave is uniquely placed having worked in many disciplines such as Education-as a lecturer and teacher, social care, public services.
-Also more recently running a county wide and pan London team of family support and well being coordinators in a national charity that supports adults and children on the Autistic Spectrum.
-Including crisis i
+Dave is uniquely placed having worked in Education-as a lecturer and teacher, social care, public services.
+Also running a county wide and pan London team of family support and well being coordinators in a national charity that supports adults and children on the Autistic Spectrum.
+Including crisis intervention and workshops for

 Qualifications and Costs